NVIDIA/aistore/cmd/cli/resources/users.md

 If the AIS cluster does not have guest access enabled, every user that needs access to the cluster data must be registered.
 Guest access allows unregistered users to use the AIS cluster in read-only mode.

+When a token is revoked or a user with valid issued tokens is removed, AuthN notifies registered clusters, so they update their blacklists.

 ## Command List

 All commands (except logout) require AuthN URL that can be either passed in command line `AUTHN_URL=http://AUTHNSRV ais auth add ...` or export environment variable `export AUTHN_URL=http://AUTNSRV`.
 Where `AUTHNSRV` is hostname:port of AuthN server.